What's going on?

 Blockchain is ‘revolutionizing’ the way we store and use sensitive information but its slow and costly.

-We are watching Blockchain as a great vehicle to save data the will be 100% immutable.
-The problem today is the speed and cost to add records to the blockchain and to retrieve this information in a real-time application.
+Blockchain is a good vehicle to save data that is 100% immutable.
+The problem today is the speed and cost to add and retrieve records from the blockchain in a real-time application.

-As as 2018, Bitcoin blockchain maxes out at being able to handle (ONLY) 7-8 transactions per minute, worldwide, while Ehereum does a little better at around 10-25 per second.
-Currently, neither of these platforms are ready for business transactions.
+In early 2018, Bitcoin blockchain maxed out at being able to handle (ONLY) 7-8 transactions per minute, worldwide, while Ethereum does a little better at around 10-25 per second.
+Currently, neither of these platforms are ready for high-volume, high-speed business transactions.

 We have researched the third platform, Hashgraph, and while the claims of being able to handle >200K transactions per minute using the ‘gossip’ method seems remarkable, we have not yet seen anything convincing to prove this level of throughput.